danielcolinjames/ConText/README.md

 Carriage returns in message contents will break the code, so they need to be removed from the spreadsheet before the spreadsheet is read into Processing.

+Once everything is in the right format, save the file as a .csv and make sure it's in the /data folder of the Processing sketch.